Different Types of Nerf Darts Explained (Comparison Guide)

 N-Strike Micro Dart

-As mentioned, the N-Strike Micro dart was the successor to the popular Micro dart, and was part of the N-Strike series of blasters, which was released in the same year.
+As mentioned, the N-Strike Micro Dart was the successor to the popular Micro Dart, and was part of the N-Strike series of blasters, which was released in the same year.

 The N-Strike Micro dart still had the suction cup.